violaberg/bling-it/README.md

 # **User experience (UX)**

 During the planning phase I revisited UX videos provided on the course and used 5 planes to create my design.
-Due to type of e-commerce app I was planning and natural gemstones always being exclusive items with no two being the same, there won't be an option to increment amount of gemstones in a bag and I decided not to have reviews and ratings for individual gemstones bought as they would be automatically removed from shop after being sold, but instead give user an option to leave a review/ rating for Bling It as a business and their experience as customer, allowing to mention gemstones purchased if wished.
+Due to type of e-commerce app I was planning and natural gemstones always being exclusive items with no two being the same, there won't be an option to increment amount of gemstones in a bag and I decided not to have reviews and ratings for individual gemstones bought but instead give user an option to leave a review/ rating for Bling It as a business and their experience as customer, allowing to mention gemstones purchased if wished.
 As gemstones can be very expensive, not disclosing what each user has bought specifically ensures for additional safety.

 ## **Strategy plane**